 Does car insurance cover other drivers?
 Generally, yes

 It’s easy to think of car insurance as one thing.
 After all, you probably only pay one bill each month.
-But auto insurance can be made up of several different types of coverage:
+But auto insurance has several different types of coverage:

 Comprehensive and collision

-Comprehensive and collision insurance are called full coverage, although they don’t actually cover everything.
+Full coverage is a combination of comprehensive and collision insurance, although they don’t actually cover everything.

 The two coverages often come as a package, but people can always buy them separately.
 When they do, they often purchase comprehensive over collision.